na-na-hi/renget/archive/LiminalCrossroads4.md

 "...'Gee-yeh'?", Totodile asks to no one.

 "AHHH!!", the desperate quadruped rippling the surface screams.
 "HELP!
-HELP, I'TS COLD, I'M FIRE, I'M GOING TO SINK!!"
+HELP, I'TS COLD, I'M FIRE AND ROCK AND I'M GONNA SINK!!"

 "GUILLE!
 CALM DOWN, I-I'LL SAVE YOU!
 PLEASE!"